 Behavioral Health Medical Necessity Criteria

-Milliman Care Guidelines are patient-centered and written by independent clinicians.
-They are evaluated at least annually or earlier if new data regarding indications or technologies becomes available.
-Final approval by the Medical Director, Behavioral Health is required.
-The criteria are then presented annually to the Behavioral Health Quality Improvement Committee for review and recommendation from community based network physicians and committee approval.
+BCBSIL evaluates and approves all of the above listed medical necessity guidelines at least annually or earlier if new data regarding indications or technologies becomes available.
+Final approval by the Behavioral Health Chief Medical Officer is required.
+The criteria are then presented annually to the Behavioral Health Quality Improvement Committee for review and recommendation from community based network physicians and for committee approval.

 Clinical Review Criteria are available to physicians and other professional providers upon request relative to a specific care review decision.
 Please contact BCBSIL Behavioral Health at 800-851-7498 to initiate this request.